 This question looks simple enough.
 All we have to do is use our reading skills to locate the information in the paragraphs, right?
 Not really!

 The answer to number one is in the paragraph below:

 So you would have to know that ‘affected by cold temperatures’ had been paraphrased as ‘could not always be depended on in…freezing weather’.

 Let’s look at the answer to number 2:

 To answer this question correctly we would have to know that ‘farming communities’ means the same thing as ‘where seasonal agriculture was practiced’.

 In the same paper there were several more examples of synonyms and paraphrasing:

 Why are there so many synonyms?

-To answer this we have to understand how the IELTS reading paper is made.
+To answer this we have to understand how the IELTS reading test is made.
 The people at IELTS find a piece of writing.
 They then take that writing and make questions.
 If they simply copied the words and phrases it would be too easy, so they use synonyms to paraphrase.
-The result is lots of questions that have the same meaning as parts of the text, but written in a different way.
+The result is lots of questions that have the same meaning as parts of the text but written in a different way.

-When you understand this and start to look for these synonyms the reading test becomes much easier.
+When you understand this and start to look for these synonyms the IELTS reading test becomes much easier.